brt-h/brt-h/README.md

 ### Collected course assignments & coding practice problems
 A [compilation of notebooks](https://gist.github.com/brt-h) uploaded as github gists as I worked my way through 10 courses covering python, data science tools, methodology, databases, SQL, visualization, analysis, and machine learning.
 Since then I have been adding gists for problems I work through on hackerrank, edabit, leetcode, etc.

+### Forest Cover Kaggle Prediction

+Predict between 7 different classes of tree cover found in the Roosevelt National Forest of northern Colorado, using a training dataset consisting of 4 million labled samples with features like elevation, soil type, etc. This location is interesting because of minimal human-caused disturbances, so that existing forest cover types are more a result of ecological processes rather than forest management practices.
+Utilized Python and Pandas in jupyter notebook to test SGD, LSVC, XGB, CatB, and LGBM classifiers.
+Kaggle notebook is [here](https://www.kaggle.com/brthym/tps-dec-sgd-lsvc-xgb-catb-lgbm).

 ### Falcon 9 1st Stage Booster Landing Prediction

 Enabled a hypothetical competitor to make more informed bids against SpaceX by using 1st stage landing predictions as a proxy for the cost of a launch.